CodeScop/Oge-Mai-Field-Guide/3pcquests.md

 - **Type:** Collection
 - **Requirements:** Collect 25 Steel Bars
 - **Rewards:** 1 Wooden Chest, 1 Wooden Key, and 1 vial Leafsung Ink
 - **Recommendations:** It's nice to get a matched Chest/Key set, and Leafsung Ink is always amazing, but bear in mind that the game requires literally hundreds of Steel Bars eventually.
-And 3PC is by far the easiest place to get them, so it won't get easier to grind them.
+And 3PC is probably the easiest place to get them, so it won't get easier to grind them.
 So it depends on whether your reaction to that is "eh, what's another 25?" or "NOT A SINGLE ONE MORE THAN NECESSARY".

 ## Luciola Forest Sidequests Unlocked By 3PC